siggame/mmai-ui/README.md

-# acm-game-ui
+# mmai-ui

-The ACM Game website source code.
+The MegaMinerAI website source code.
 Contact the Web team for more information.

 ## Project setup